4d/docs/docs/FormObjects/properties_Text.md

 ## Underline
-Sets the selected text to have a line running beneath it.
+Sets the text to have a line running beneath it.

 >This is normal text.<br>
 >This is <span style="text-decoration:underline">underlined</span> text.